 - The time it takes to complete the paperwork for PSIs.

-- Allegany County Template: Arresting Officers Report (Word Document)
+- Allegany County Template: Arresting Officers Report (Word Document – Fill-in form)

-- Allegany County Template: Victim Impact Statement (Word Document)
+- Allegany County Template: Victim Impact Statement (Word Document – Fill-in form)

-- Lessons Learned about Supervising Domestic Offender – Andrew Klein
+- Lessons Learned about Supervising Domestic Offenders – Andrew Klein/Courtesy of APPA

-- Domestic Violence – a Probation Officers View – APPA (Reddick, Chapin)
+- Domestic Violence – a Probation Officers View – Courtesy of APPA (Reddick, Chapin)

-- Do You Know What It Feels Like to Drown? – University of Pennsylvania
+- Do You Know What It Feels Like to Drown?
+Thomas, Joshi and Sorenson, – University of Pennsylvania